-It is a rare opportunity to collide these two parallel movements professionally and educationally in a doctoral program, which is why the author is using this space to work out his thoughts for others to review, challenge, and encourage.
-This site shares original content from the author relevant to both movements, mixed in with personal reflections on various other topics, too.
+I have the rare opportunity to work toward this convergence in my paid work and through a doctoral program, so I wanted a space to work out my thoughts for others to review, challenge, and encourage.
+This blog shares original content relevant to both movements, mixed in with personal reflections on various other topics, too.

 Want to talk about the intersection of faith and work, city transformation, and/or how they all converge?